pnidhi26/eventbee/README.md

 Built on Next.js 14, the events application stands as a comprehensive, full-stack platform for managing events.
 It serves as a hub, spotlighting diverse events taking place globally.
 Featuring seamless payment processing through Stripe, you have the capability to purchase tickets for any event or even initiate and manage your own events.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over 27k+ members.
-It's a place where people help each other out.

 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - Node.js